LaScheggia/coding-challenge-rtx/README.md

 # Coding Challenge

-Statitc webpage using VueJs 3 and Tailwind UI to be done in 8hrs
+Static webpage using VueJs 3 and Tailwind UI to be done in 8hrs